 Ideas for tax-efficient investing can include to select certain investment vehicles, such as:

 • Exchange-traded funds (ETFs): These are baskets of securities that trade like a stock.
-They can be tax-efficient because they typically track an underlying index, meaning that while they allow investors to have broad exposure, individual securities are bought and sold less frequently, creating fewer events that will likely result in capital gains taxes.
+They can be tax-efficient because they typically track an underlying index, meaning that while they allow investors to have broad exposure, individual securities are potentially bought and sold less frequently, creating fewer events that will likely result in capital gains taxes.

 • Index mutual funds: These tend to be more tax efficient than actively managed funds for reasons similar to ETFs.